 Previously, Government lending agencies such as FHA, VA, USDA and Fannie Mae/Freddie Mac would not allow anyone to refinance an existing loan that had a PACE loan recorded on title, nor would they allow buyers to assume the HERO loan.

-The problem was the HERO PACE assessment was collected through the payment of property taxes, which then put the PACE loan in first position….and the FHA, VA and Conventional guidelines wouldn’t allow their mortgage to fall into 2nd lien position.
+The problem was the HERO, Ygrene or CaliforniaFIRST PACE assessment was it’s collected through the payment of property taxes, which then put the PACE loan in first lien position.
+FHA, VA and Conventional guidelines wouldn’t allow their mortgage to fall into 2nd lien position.
 Stories of the previous problems with HERO can be read here, here, here and here.

-Fortunately, the White House released their Clean Energy Savings For All Initiative that requires the Federal Housing Administration (FHA) and the Department of Veteran Affairs (VA) revise their guidelines and allow homeowners with an existing HERO PACE loan or lien on title to refinance or be able to purchase a home that has a PACE lien on title.
+Fortunately, the White House released their Clean Energy Savings For All Initiative that requires the Federal Housing Administration (FHA) and the Department of Veteran Affairs (VA) revise their guidelines and allow homeowners with an existing HERO progrram PACE loan to refinance or be able to purchase a home that has a PACE lien on title.

 Of course, the PACE provider must satisfy and comply with several requirements to make this happen, but it’s now possible.

-HERO and Ygrene are one of the first PACE providers that will now subordinate into second position behind an FHA, VA, or Conventional loan.
+HERO and Ygrene are one of the first PACE providers that will now subordinate into second position behind an FHA or VA loan.

 Lenders Not Cooperating with FHA, VA and HERO?

-Sadly, many mortgage lenders are still not participate or are not aware that FHA, VA, and Conventional loans will allow HERO and Ygrene PACE loans to remain on title or that Renovate America and HERO will subordinate into second position.
+Sadly, many mortgage lenders refuse to participate or not aware that FHA, VA, and Conventional loans will allow HERO and Ygrene PACE loans to remain on title or that Renovate America and HERO will subordinate into second position.

 If you’ve tried to purchase a home that has a HERO lien or refinancing your mortgage, you may have already experienced a lender that claims you can’t or attempt to convince you to do a more costly cash-out refinance to pay off the HERO loan or even convince you to tap into your 401K retirement fund to pay off the HERO PACE loan.